donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 From what I've learned trying out different popular game engines like Unity, Unreal Engine, and Godot, the game industry (like most others) doesn't practice TDD.
 Of course, some do, but most don't and shockingly abhor it.

-In this article, we will explore TDD in the context of developing a game in Rust using the Bevy engine.
-Additionally, I will explain some of the benefits of TDD, when to use it, and when not to.

 Test Driven Development (TDD) is a software development approach that advocates for writing automated tests before writing code.
 The process encourages developers to focus on writing small tests that verify the behavior of their code,